ivangfr/kubernetes-minikube-environment/README.md

 Initialize `Helm` by running the command below
 ```
-helm init --service-account default
+helm init
 ```
-> Note.
-Wait a few seconds so that `tiller` get ready.
-The following error will be throw if `tiller` is not ready yet.
+> Wait a few seconds so that `tiller` get ready.
+You can check the status of `tiller` by running
 > ```
-> Error: could not find a ready tiller pod
+> kubectl get pods --all-namespaces
 > ```

 \[Optional\] Update information of available `Helm` charts locally from chart repositories